jmks/gira/README.md

 A tool for managing *GI*t branches with ji*RA*.

+Pronounced "gear-ra" (g like "git" or "gif" :trollface:)

 ## Description

 I frequently have many feature branches.
 However, CI/Github actions may rebase the feature branch before it is merged to mainline.